 How does AFIT-PAC work?

 AFIT-PAC supports the campaigns of free trade candidates running for the House and Senate.
 We do so by raising personal contributions from international nameplate auto dealers.
 In turn, AFIT-PAC makes contributions to the campaigns of members of Congress and candidates who support free trade.
-Since AFIT-PAC was founded in 1991, we have contributed approximately $14.6M to federal candidates and committees.
-In the 2016 cycle, AFIT-PAC was involved in 141 races, backing over 96% of the winners with combined contributions of over $1.5M.
+Since AFIT-PAC was founded in 1991, we have contributed approximately $15 million to federal candidates and committees.

 What is the difference between AFIT-PAC and AIADA?